Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

-\textbf{\textit{Datasets.}} Table~\ref{table:evl_datasets} summarizes the main characteristics of the datasets used.
-We briefly explain below how the background graphs and their labels are generated.
-Further details can be found in~\cite{Reza:2018:SC:PM,Nicolas:2018:IA3:PM}.
+Table~\ref{table:evl_datasets} summarizes the main characteristics of the datasets used in this work.
+We briefly explain below how the background graphs and their labels are created.
+Additional details can be found in~\cite{Reza:2018:SC:PM,Nicolas:2018:IA3:PM:8638389}.
 For all graphs, we created undirected versions - two directed edges are used to represent each undirected edge.

 The \textit{Web Data Commons (WDC)} graph is a webgraph whose vertices are webpages and edges are hyperlinks.
 To create vertex labels, we extract the top-level domain names from the webpage URLs, e.g., \emph{.org} or \emph{.edu}.
 If the URL contains a common second-level domain name, it is chosen over the top-level domain name.
 For example, from \emph{ox.ac.uk}, we select \emph{.ac} as the vertex label.
 A total of 2,903 unique labels are distributed among the 3.5B vertices in the background graph.